alessandrobologna/docker-pagespeed/README.md

 ![Architecture diagram](art/diagram.jpg)

 ## What is it?
-A docker build of [pagespeed](https://developers.google.com/speed/pagespeed/module/), [nginx](http://nginx.org/) and [varnish 4](https://www.varnish-cache.org/), with some convenient tooling to help developing enviromnent configurations that can be deployed to Amazon Elastic Beanstalk
+A docker build of [pagespeed](https://developers.google.com/speed/pagespeed/module/), [nginx](http://nginx.org/) and [varnish 4](https://www.varnish-cache.org/), with some convenient tooling to help developing environment configurations that can be deployed to Amazon Elastic Beanstalk

 ## Running it
 This platform can be run locally, within a docker environment, or on AWS, within [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 Typically you will testing a configuration in local, and then deploy to AWS.